 The WRAET club operates three repeaters under the KD2KWT call sign (2M, 220, 440).
 All repeaters are located on top of St. Joseph hospital in Wayne NJ, the highest location in town.
 All radio amateurs are invited to join us on these open repeaters for QSOs and regular amateur use — whether a member or not.
 Club members can exclusively access these repeaters from anywhere via EchoLink using KR2I-L (node:660861).

-You don't have to be a radio amateur to join the club, but it is highly recommended to get an amateur radio license.
+You don’t have to be a radio amateur to join the club, but it is highly recommended to get an amateur radio license.
 If you are not licensed already, we can definitely help you with that.
 To join the club, you will need to fill a membership form and pay the membership dues ($35.00 paid annually).
+You can find the form here.
 Once you become a member, you will benefit from all the services we offer.